BinodGaihre/final_project_ABS/README.md

 ## Overview

-This project is about building a machine learning model to predict the **Total Actual Days** it takes for the shipment to arrive for a company that one of our team member works in. we have used the dataset for the past three weeks, done some feature engineering (including calculating geo distance between the ports) and Random Forest Regression in this model to helps improve **Delivery Day Window**  for logistics operations.
+This project involves building a machine learning model to predict the **Total Actual Days** it takes for a shipment to arrive for a company where one of our team members works.
+We have used data from the past three weeks, performed feature engineering (including calculating the geographical distance between ports), and applied Random Forest Regression to help improve the Delivery Day Window for logistics operations.

 ## Highlights

-- Focused on three major tradelanes "TPEB","FEWB", and "TAWB" (covers 90% of the shipments)
+- Focused on three major tradelanes: TPEB, FEWB, and TAWB (covering 90% of the shipments)
-- Real operational LCL shipping data was used (only past three weeks dataset)
+- Utilized real operational LCL shipping data (past three weeks only)
-- Isolation Forest and Local Outlier Factor to removal of the outliers
+- Applied Isolation Forest and Local Outlier Factor for outlier removal
-- Feature engineering calculations as follows:
+- Performed feature engineering with the following calculations:
-    1. geo-distance(ocean distance)
+    1. Geo-distance (ocean distance)
-    2. weight-to-volume ratio
+    2. Weight-to-volume ratio
-    3. total distance (land distance)
+    3. Total distance (land distance)

-- Random Forest model to predict actual shipment days
+- Used a Random Forest model to predict actual shipment days
-- Evaluates the model with **MAE** and **R² Score**
+- Evaluated the model using **MAE** and **R² Score**
-- Visualizes feature importances, actual vs predicted, and residual errors
+- Visualized feature importance, actual vs. predicted values, and residual errors

+## Key Steps

+1. Data Cleaning, Feature Selection and Feature Engineering
+2. Outlier Fraction Tuning
+3. Encoding Categorical Variables
+4. Training and Testing
+5. Hyperparameter Tuning using Grid Search
+6. Evaluation
+7. Output Visualization

 ## Outcomes

-- For "TPEB" (55% of the shipments)
+- For "TPEB" (55% of the shipments):
-    - As per the dataset delivery day window approx. 10 days From the model
+    - According to the dataset, the delivery day window is approximately 10 days.
+    - From the model:
-    - **Mean Absolute Error (MAE):** 5.72 days (Delivery Day Window)
+        - **Mean Absolute Error (MAE)**: 5.72 days (Delivery Day Window)
-    - **R² Score:** 0.7583
+        - **R² Score**: 0.7583

-- For "FEWB" (25% of the shipments)
+- For "FEWB" (25% of the shipments):
-    - As per the dataset delivery day window approx. 12 days From the model
+    - According to the dataset, the delivery day window is approximately 12 days.
+    - From the model:
-    - **Mean Absolute Error (MAE):** 6.48 days (Delivery Day Window)
+        - **Mean Absolute Error (MAE)**: 6.48 days (Delivery Day Window)
-    - **R² Score:** 0.6081
+        - **R² Score**: 0.6081

-- For "TAWB" (10% of the shipments)
+- For "TAWB" (10% of the shipments):
-    - As per the dataset delivery day window approx. 11 days From the model
+    - According to the dataset, the delivery day window is approximately 11 days.
+    - From the model:
-    - **Mean Absolute Error (MAE):** 8.31 days (Delivery Day Window)
+        - **Mean Absolute Error (MAE)**: 8.31 days (Delivery Day Window)
-    - **R² Score:** 0.6330
+        - **R² Score**: 0.6330

-## 📁 Project Structure
+## Limitaions and Future Improvements

+- Only 13 weeks of data.
+The model may better predict with more data, reducing the mean absolute error.
+- Unaccounted features within the dataset could cause potential issues in predictions.
+Incorporating them would yield better results.
+- With the addition of missing and unaccounted features, gradient boosting would be a better option for capturing complex data relationships and is more effective on imbalanced datasets.

+## Data Source